 Where Companies See Room to Improve

-We interviewed 300+ IT decision-makers at companies with more than 100 employees, ranging from small to enterprise.
-In their responses, they discussed 2020’s low points, the strategies they took to navigate those challenges, and how their priorities are evolving in 2021.
+We interviewed 500 IT decision-makers at companies ranging from small to enterprise.
+In their responses, they discussed the strategies they took to navigate challenges.
 Many reflected on the role that simplicity plays in their success and failures.

 So what does “simple” storage look like to IT practitioners?

 - Smaller organizations are most likely to think of “simple” data storage and IT operations as “quick to install”—which makes sense for lean teams who need systems up and running fast.